Uncertain Cure

 “When we go outside,” she said softly, her words trailing off as if the mere thought of finishing the sentence was too heavy to bear.

 “When we go outside, can you promise me you’ll trust me?”
-Azumi’s voice was soft, but there was an edge to it that Victor didn’t miss.
+Her voice was soft, but there was an edge to it that Victor didn’t miss.

 He moved slightly back to get a better look at her face.
+In the dim light, shadows flickered over her delicate features, accentuating the worry etched into her furrowed brows.
 She met his gaze, her eyes searching his as if trying to gauge his reaction.

 “I trust you, love,” he said quickly, his voice steady and sure.